ryangray/quickfont/README.md

 initial specialization for the ZX Spectrum to show the tilde and vertical bar characters in the font display and keyboard selection of them.
 Refined the view and edit menus.

+### Version 2.2b - 14 August 2022
+This changed the MC to not have to poke the number of bytes and addresses for the mcopy routine in favor of just copying the 8 bytes for the selected character using PEEKs and using a short MC routine that copies the whole ROM font.
+Now the character offset and a$ location are just POKEd into the MC where the addresses are used since they are now only referenced once.
+Changed the MC loader to print all the hex digits then invert each pair as it loads the bytes to give a progress bar effect.